Category: Personal Information

-When completing the Personal Information: Name, Address, Age, Occupation portion of your return, you must include the information for your deceased spouse.
-You must check the "Deceased" box and state the date in which the spouse died.
+When completing the Personal Information portion of your return, you must include the information for your deceased spouse.
+Within your TaxSlayer account, go to the Basic Information > Personal Information > Additional Personal Information.
+Check the "Deceased" box for the correct spouse and state the date in which the spouse died.
 That information is required to file as "Married Filing Joint" after your spouse has passed away.

 Qualifying Widow(er) With Dependent Child

 If your spouse died in 2017, you can use Married Filing Jointly as your filing status for 2017 if you otherwise qualify to use that status.
 The year of death is the last year for which you can file jointly with your deceased spouse.

 You may be eligible to use Qualifying Widow(er) with dependent child as your filing status for 2 years following the year your spouse died.
 For example, if your spouse died in 2017 and you have not remarried, you may be able to use this filing status for 2018 and 2019.